earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-lists.md

 `list_name.insert(0, value)`

-In the example below, the months list is incomplete and the value for January is inserted at the beginning of the list.
+In the example below, the months list is incomplete, and the value for January is inserted at the beginning of the list.
+This automatically updates the index locations for the existing items, such as `February`, which began as index `0` and becomes index `1` when `January` is inserting at the beginning of the list.

 ```python
 # Month list missing the first value for January